Skip to main content

 The browser should now display an HTML table.

-1. To verify that hot loading works, open pres.xlsx from the content folder with Excel or another spreadsheet editor.
+1. To verify that hot loading works, open pres.xlsx from the content folder with a spreadsheet editor.

 Set cell A7 to "SheetJS Dev" and set B7 to 47.
 Save the spreadsheet.